thu-ml/tianshou/docs/tutorials/cheatsheet.rst

         def seed(self, seed):
             np.random.seed(seed)

-    Otherwise, the outputs of these envs will be the same with each other.
+    Otherwise, the outputs of these envs may be the same with each other.

 .. _preprocess_fn: